uhlryk/extension-manager/README.md

 ### manager.getExtensionByName(extensionInstanceName: String): extension
 Return extension by its name

-### manager.callEvent(eventName: String, value: Any)
+### manager.createEvent(eventName: String): Function
-Trigger event and call all event listeners with value
+Create event function.
+NExt step is to call this function to trigger event.

 ## LICENSE